Japan Accommodation Tax: Which Cities Levy It? Who Needs to Pay? How to Pay?

 Beyond this, more and more local governments are beginning to study the introduction of an accommodation tax, and it is believed that this tax will become a common levy across Japan in the future.

 This article compiles information on accommodation tax across various regions of Japan, including details on the Osaka accommodation tax, Kyoto accommodation tax, Tokyo accommodation tax, Fukuoka accommodation tax, Hokkaido accommodation tax, and Okinawa accommodation tax.
+It explains how to determine if you are liable for the tax and how payment is handled.

 Table of Contents